intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 ### Implementation

-EBIOS-RM objects are defined within a dedicated Django "application" ebios_rm.
+- EBIOS-RM objects are defined within a dedicated Django "application" ebios_rm.
+- There is no object for "strategic scenarios", as they result directly from attack paths and corresponding feared event (which is the title of the strategic scenario).
+- the current and residual "criticity" are calculated on stakeholders, so they are not seen as fields.
+-